mahmoudyusof/mahmoudyusof.github.io/static/articles/facial_keypoint_detection/datagenerator.md

 Python generators are lazy which means they are iterables that give you the data upon request, unlike regular lists that just store the data in memory all the time.

-tensorflow keras has a `Sequence` class that can be used for this purpose.
+tensorflow keras has a `Sequence` class that can be used for this purpose. <a class="mdlink" href="https://www.tensorflow.org/api_docs/python/tf/keras/utils/Sequence">Sequence Class API Reference</a>
 let's jump into it

 ---